ajwills72/critical-thinking/docs/ludmer-replicate.md

 ![word cloud](ludmer.png)

-As of 4th October 2022, this paper had 13 citations on Google Scholar.
+As of 5th October 2022, this paper had 143 citations on Google Scholar.

-On these articles, at least 18 were not in English, at least 10 were not published scientific articles, at least 3 were with a species other than humans, and at least one was a duplicate entry.
-In addition, at least 13 were reviews or theory articles rather than original data.
-This still leaves a lot of articles...
+On these articles, at least 18 were not in English ([example](https://journal.psych.ac.cn/xlxb/CN/10.3724/SP.J.1041.2021.00837)), at least 10 were not published scientific articles, at least 3 were with a species other than humans, and at least one was a duplicate entry.
+In addition, at least 13 were reviews ([example](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3574774/)) or theory articles rather than original data.
+This still leaves a lot of articles.

-## Not on the neuroscience of the aha! effect
+## Not on fMRI of the aha! effect

 At least 53 of the remaining articles did not report fMRI data so could not be a replication, and at least 3 had fMRI data but were not on the aha! effect, so we're down to a smaller number of articles.
 Below are some examples of articles that cite Ludmer et al. (2011), but aren't fMRI studies of the aha! effect: